miuxsoph/collatz-rust/README.md

 # Collatz Rust

-This is a Rust application that generates a Collatz-like sequence based on the specified input values.
+This is a Rust application that generates a Collatz-like sequence based on Bitwise Cyclic Tag

 ## Prerequisites